 No one does—this time.
-But fast forward a few weeks and I have a regular group of students who are eager to tell me what’s going on with their bodies and even request specific poses.
-That slow first month was well over a year ago, when I first began teaching yoga classes to firefighters.
+But fast forward a few weeks and each class brings a regular group of students who would tell me what was going on with their bodies and even request specific poses.

-I had the idea to teach yoga to New York City firefighters after noticing the majority of my friends working as first responders had similarities in physical aches and pains, as well as difficulties managing stress.
-After an intense disagreement with my firefighter ex-boyfriend, it occurred to me that his emotionally charged behavior actually had nothing to do with me; rather, it stemmed from his inability to process the baggage, stress, and trauma of his career.
+I had the idea to teach yoga to New York City firefighters after noticing that many of my friends who were working as first responders had similar physical aches and pains as well as difficulties managing stress.
+After an intense disagreement with my firefighter ex-boyfriend, it occurred to me that his emotionally charged behavior actually had little or nothing to do with me.
+Rather, it could be traced least in part to his inability to process the baggage, stress, and trauma of his work.

-I connected with Friends of Firefighters via social media to present my idea to teach a class in Manhattan (they already offered one in Queens).
-Fortunately, we were able to collaborate, and now my Yoga for the FDNY class takes place free of charge every Monday afternoon at Lululemon’s Hub Seventeen, which generously donates space, mats, and props for the 90-minute class.
+I connected with Friends of Firefighters via social media to present my idea to teach a class in Manhattan.
+Fortunately, we were able to collaborate, and my Yoga for the FDNY class began to place, free of charge, every Monday afternoon at Lululemon’s Hub Seventeen, which generously donated space, mats, and props for the 90-minute class.

 Dramatic fluctuations in adrenaline and the nervous system are a fact of life for firefighters, and a sudden, extreme surge in stress hormones can occur in mere seconds.
 However, after the sympathetic nervous system onslaught that happens when firefighters are called to action, there’s a parasympathetic crash that follows, which can leave firefighters feeling exhausted, apathetic, and even irritable.
 This is where the importance of breathing becomes crucial: Proper and focused breathwork bridges the connection between mind and body, slows the body’s physical reactivity, and calms the mind.